abdulsalaam/tulip/README.md

 ### The service layer

-The service layer relies on socket communication and implements a producer-consumer algorithm to control the flow of data between the agents.
+The service layer relies on socket communication and implements a producer-consumer algorithm to control the data flow between the agents.

 ### The application layer